-I was reminded of all of this as I spent a week procrastinating on reading my friend Smita's writing submission to the Technology and Human Connection collaboration from August.
+I was reminded of all of this as I spent a week procrastinating on reading my friend Smita's writing submission to the Technology and Human Connection collaboration.
 Last night I finally brought myself to read her words and publish them, and doing so reminded me that creating is vitally important.

 Creating and collaborating and connecting with the people who have been and will in the future be a part of this has been an amazing experience.
 I've reconnected with friends from middle school, met new people, and gotten to know people in my life more deeply.
 It's been an unexpected and incredible byproduct of this whole endeavor- one that has quickly become a focal point as I move forward with Old Soul Wednesdays.

 And so, this is all to say, this is a side project.
 It always was, but I had lost sight of that and in doing so was starting to sacrifice some of its magic.